Walgreens Logo

 Walgreens Logo 2020

-In 2020, the shade of the lettering had become darker than in previous logos.
-But the concept hasn’t changed: the company is still identified by the red word “Walgreens” in cursive with a strong right-angle.
+In 2020, the lettering’s shade became darker than in previous logos.
+But the concept hasn’t changed: the company is still identified by the red word “Walgreens” in cursive with a strong right angle.

 Font and Colors